 Visitors.

-As part of its educational and community service efforts, NFPD encourages persons to visit NFPD Premises.
+As part of its educational and community service efforts, NFPD encourages people to visit NFPD Premises.
 Visitors or strangers who enter a station should be approached respectfully and their business ascertained.
 Visitors may not roam the station without supervision.
 Visits are to be pre-approved, if possible, by the officer in charge of the station.
-Visits by more than a group of five persons must be pre-approved by the appropriate officer.
+Visits by more than a group of five people must be pre-approved by the appropriate officer.
 Visits must not interfere with emergency response or unduly burden other NFPD operations.

 Public Records.

 NFPD is subject to the Open Records Act, C.R.S. §24-72-101, et seq. (the "Act").
 Under the Act, certain NFPD documents are considered "public records" that must be produced to the public under certain circumstances and in compliance with the procedures described in the Act.
-You must not produce a NFPD document to a member of the public or any other entity or public agency, without your supervisor's permission.
+You must not produce an NFPD document to a member of the public or any other entity or public agency, without your supervisor's permission.
 The Act specifically prohibits disclosure of certain NFPD documents, such as:

 Medical Records.
 You must keep medical and psychological records, including positive test results and drug/alcohol dependencies, of any NFPD member or member of the public confidential, unless the patient provides written authorization to release the records, or unless the production of the records is required by applicable law.

 Personnel Records.
 You must keep the contents of a current/former member's personnel/confidential files confidential unless the current or former member provides written authorization to release the information.
-A current/former member's agent or attorney may authorize release of the information if he/she presents written proof of thier authority to act on behalf of the current/former member.
+A current/former member's agent or attorney may authorize release of the information if he/she presents written proof of their authority to act on behalf of the current/former member.
 Information in a current/former member's personnel/confidential files also will be released if required by applicable law.
 Nothing in this paragraph prohibits NFPD from using any information in a current/former member's personnel/confidential files to the full extent required/allowed by applicable law in any legal or administrative dispute with the current/former member.

 Confidential Attorney-Client Communications.
 You are prohibited from disclosing any verbal, paper or electronic communications between NFPD and its attorneys, which are confidential and can only be made available to the public with the Board or the Fire Chief's prior express authorization, or if required by applicable law.